 If you live in a three bedroom 2 bath home (living room, dining room, and kitchen), This will cost you approximately $60 give or take.
 Add to that ceiling hooks needed to hang them (2 packs for roughly $12)

 That brings our running total to approximately $72 which is much less than you would have to pay the electric company to illuminate your house.
 If you don’t already have one, purchase one of these to round out your electrical needs ($12).

-Every morning collect your family’s electronic devices, plug them into the outlets, and place it all inside of a duffel bag. take the duffel bag to work with you, open it just enough to pull out the cord for the outlet strip and plug in.
+Every morning collect your family’s electronic devices, plug them into the outlets, and place it all inside a duffel bag. take the duffel bag to work with you, open it just enough to pull out the cord for the outlet strip and plug it in.
 If you can’t charge at work, after work stop by your local McDonald’s, Starbucks, etc. sit awhile, get 30min-1hr of peace while you charge up there.

 Here is a video on how they work

 These will be great to use as substitutes to your stove top cooking.
 You can also purchase a Coleman folding camp oven.($30)

 Here is a video of how the camp oven works

 Our current running total is roughly $145.
 Without a running refrigerator, you’ll also need to change the way you shop for food.
 Unless you want to stop on the way home to pick up your meat for the night, EVERY single night, you need to make some of these staples in your cupboards.

 A simple Google search will lead you to a wealth of various recipes you can use with these meats.
 Canned vegetables and fruits, boxed or bagged kinds of pasta, bagged or boxed rice variations, and canned or boxed kinds of milk will help you provide balanced meals.
 We won’t figure food shopping into our totals because that is something you have to account for whether you are experiencing severe financial hardship or not.
 You already have that set into your budget.